kamilturek/db2ndb/README.md

-db2ndb tool is a Python CLI tool that helps you with migrating your App Engine Python application from `google.appengine.ext.db` to `google.appengine.ext.ndb` as per the official [DB to NDB Client Library Migration](https://cloud.google.com/appengine/docs/legacy/standard/python/ndb/db_to_ndb).
+db2ndb tool is a Python CLI tool that helps you with migrating your App Engine Python application from `google.appengine.ext.db` to `google.appengine.ext.ndb` as per the official [DB to NDB Client Library Migration](https://cloud.google.com/appengine/docs/legacy/standard/python/ndb/db_to_ndb) guide.

 ## Installation